m2c2-project/m2c2kit/README.md

 - [`@m2c2kit/addons`](packages/addons) - Convenience elements, such as buttons, grids, dialog boxes, a virtual keyboard, and instructions, constructed out of the core primitives.
 - [`@m2c2kit/survey`](packages/survey) - Survey functionality that can be added to m2c2kit apps, using the MIT-licensed [survey-js](https://www.npmjs.com/package/surveyjs) library.
 - [`@m2c2kit/cli`](packages/cli) - Command line interface for scaffolding new m2c2kit apps.
+- [`@m2c2kit/schematics`](packages/schematics) - Rules for the m2c2kit CLI to generate new apps.
+End users will not need to install this explicitly.
+It is automatically installed by the CLI as a dependency.
+- [`@m2c2kit/db`](packages/db) - A local database for storing m2c2kit data on the device.
+- [`@m2c2kit/embedding`](packages/embedding) - Utility functions for embedding m2c2kit assessments in other delivery mechanisms, such as native apps and services like Qualtrics.
 - [`@m2c2kit/assessments-demo`](packages/assessments-demo) - Demonstration app that shows the assessments created by the m2c2kit team.
 - [`@m2c2kit/assessment-color-dots`](packages/assessment-color-dots) - Color Dots is cued-recall, item-location memory binding task, where after viewing 3 dots for a brief period of time, participants report: (1) the color at a cued location; (2) the location of a cued color.
 - [`@m2c2kit/assessment-grid-memory`](packages/assessment-grid-memory) - Grid Memory is a visuospatial working memory task, with delayed free recall.
 After a brief exposure, and a short distraction phase, participants report the location of dots on a grid.